anderslauri/eleutheria-gcp-iap/README.md

 is given in case unsuccessful authentication.

 #### Headers
+:warning:

+`X-Original-URI`, i.e. from `nginx` has an assumed trust!

 1. `X-Forwarded-Authorization` or `X-Forwarded-Proxy-Authorization`.
-2. `X-Original-URI` must be present.
+2. `X-Original-URI` is configured to be present.
+This can be changed using `HeaderMapping` in configuration.

 ### /healthz (GET)
 Kubernetes health endpoint for liveness and readiness.
-Return code `200 OK` with no body.
+Return code `200 OK`.

 ## Technical Debt
 1. Only role bindings on a project level is taken into consideration.
 Folders and organization not implemented.